clay/clay-kiln/docs/editing-components.md

 * `truthy` (only checks field data, no value needed)
 * `falsy` (only checks field data, no value needed)

-{% hint style="info" %}

-#### Deep Field Comparisons
+>#### Deep Field Comparisons

-You can compare against deep fields (like `checkbox-group` or `complex-list`) by using dot-separated paths, e.g. `featureTypes.New York Magazine Story`.
+>You can compare against deep fields (like `checkbox-group` or `complex-list`) by using dot-separated paths, e.g. `featureTypes.New York Magazine Story`.
 Don't worry about the spaces, as Kiln will parse it correctly to pull the relevant data.
 Note that this only works against proper _fields_, not any arbitrary non-kiln property.

-{% endhint %}

 ### Standard Input Arguments

 Kiln's inputs are highly customized to the type of data they handle, but there are some shared arguments that work with most inputs.

-* **help** - description / helper text for the field, which generally appears below it
+* **help** - description/helper text for the field, which generally appears below it
 * **attachedButton** - an icon button that may be attached to the field, to allow additional functionality
 * **validate** - an object that contains pre-publish validation rules: